bart-git21/English-Cards/README.md

-﻿# Hi, I'm Frontend Developer and this is my English Pproject
+﻿# Hi, I'm Frontend Developer and this is my English Project

 ### Description: